cvp2004/fuzzy-octo-invention/README.md

 Durable, crash-safe, and async-first — with a concurrent skip-list memtable, tiered compaction, bloom filters, and runtime-mutable configuration.

+## About

+This project is developed as a **Bachelor of Engineering (B.E.)
+Final Year Project**.
+It demonstrates the design and implementation of a complete storage engine from scratch, covering core database internals — write-ahead logging, memtable management, SSTable persistence, compaction, and bloom filters — with a focus on correctness, observability, and async-first architecture.

 ## Features

 - **Async-first API** — `put`, `get`, `delete`, `flush`, `close` are all async